[Study adapted from the video “Did Ancient Israelites Qualify Their Fields?“, from the series Establishing the Head of the Year.]

 A couple of things here.
 First off, the barley does not do what we want.
 It is not our job to predict according to the Greco-Roman Gregorian Babylonian Calendar when things are going to become ripe.
 And when we are going to see the doves, and the grapes, and the figs, and when the birds and the storks are, and the swifts always by now on the 15th.
 That is not our job.
 Our job is to observe.
 That is why we cite the first crescent sliver of the new moon as we wait until we actually see the barley.
 We are waiting on Him.
 We wait for Him to set the schedule; we wait for Him to show us when the start of the year is.
 It is not our job to dictate those things to Elohim according to a sun-centric pagan Greco-Roman Babylonian sun-worship calendar.
 Those are two things that should not mix, they should never mix.

-But each one in his own order: first [comes] Messiah the firstfruits [that is what the Wave Sheaf symbolizes] and then; afterward those who are Messiahs at his coming.”
+23 But each one in his own order: first [comes] Messiah the firstfruits [that is what the Wave Sheaf symbolizes] and then; afterward, those who are Messiahs at His coming.”

-Let us take a look.
+Let us take a look at this.
 We are talking about the conquest of the land of Canaan in Shophetim (Judges) 1:19.

 Let us go to Shophetim (Judges) 1:34.

 Does that look like flat-level ground to you?
 You can only pasture your goats; you cannot grow crops.
-Because there are no fields in that mountain, that is only good for goatgrass, that is only good for grazing.
+Because there are no fields in that mountain, that is only good for goat grass, that is only good for grazing.
 Thus saith Abib of God.
-Oof.

 So, effectively that means the children of Israel dwelt in the hills, because they could not drive the Canaanites out of the valleys.
 Where did the Wave Sheaf offering come from?
-Does anyone think about that?
+Anyone think about that?
 Let us keep going.

 What we are saying here is that in the early days, when the children of Israel undertook the conquest of the land of Canaan, they lived in the hills.
-Where Abib of God says ‘you are not allowed to grow crops because that is only good for grazing, that is only good for goatgrass.
+Where Abib of God says ‘you are not allowed to grow crops because that is only good for grazing, that is only good for goat grass.
 So, if you have barley in those hills, do not you think to bring the Omer offering.’
 Someone needs prayer.
-A lot of prayers.
+A lot of prayer.
 This is the most popular Messianic barley search team in the Hebrew Roots movement today.
 Why people are following this Messianic search team I have no idea.
 Those people need prayer, please pray for them.
-Here is another quote from Abib of God.
+Here is another quote from Abib of God on March 30, 2021.